Workers’ Compensation Benefits for Healthcare Workers

 - High-stress situations

 If you’re injured on the job, the attorneys at Tuggle, Schiro, Lichtenberger & Themer will fight to make sure you get the maximum benefits available under your employer’s Worker’s Comp policy.
+We help people in Springfield-Decatur, Champaign-Urbana, Danville and across Central Illinois.

 The Risks You Face in Healthcare